Yann-GitHub/Yann-GitHub/README.md

 xxx x x xxx x xxxxx xxx xx xx. xxxxxx xx x x xxxxxx

 *   🗣  I fluently speak French, English and Indonesian
 *   ✉️  You can contact me at [ybarlet@gmail.com](mailto:ybarlet@gmail.com)
 *   🧠  I'm learning Front-end dev, React framework and Redux
 *   🤝  I'm open to collaborating on creating web applications
 *   🌍  I'm based in France at the moment
+*   📚  I'm constantly learning new skills and _striving for progress_
+*   🏆  Goal: Be the person I needed when I was younger

 ### Projects done